As experts in dental marketing, we are going to teach you everything you need to know in this post. Let’s get started.

-In this case, it could be a coupon for a free cleaning or percentage off their next visit.
+It could be a coupon for a free cleaning or percentage off their next visit.
 If you notice any of your services are in particularly high demand – say, teeth whitening – you could offer a discount for that particular service as well.

 Once you’ve determined your incentive, it’s time to advertise.
 Don’t just tell your customers about it; provide cards, emails, and social media updates to keep your offer fresh in their minds.

-Create a Neighborhood Newsletter
+2. Create a Neighborhood Email Newsletter

-You can also use email to create a neighborhood newsletter; it will further the sense of community and keep your clientele up-to-date on any news or promotions, as well as highlight any of your company’s activity in the community.
+You can also use email to create a neighborhood newsletter; it will further grow the sense of community and keep your clientele up-to-date on any news or promotions, as well as highlight any of your company’s activity in the community.

 Facebook is an extremely powerful advertising platform, do in particular to its extensive targeting abilities.